25A0/Quadtastic/README.md

  - Learn more about how to [**use Quadtastic**](https://github.com/25a0/Quadtastic/wiki/Using-Quadtastic)
  - Save quads as a simple lua table.
-   As you expand your sprite sheet, you can re-open this file in Quadtastic to add or modify quads
+   As you expand your sprite sheet, you can re-open this file in Quadtastic to add or modify quads.
+   You can also [export your quads](https://github.com/25A0/Quadtastic/wiki/Exporters) to JSON or XML.
 ```lua
 return {
   base = {x = 16, y = 27, w = 16, h = 8},